peteryxu/aqd-cli-workshop/workshop/01-setup.md

 ---

-### Exploring Amazon Q CLI configuration
+### Exploring Amazon Q CLI configuration (Optional)

-Now that we have installed Amazon Q CLI we can dive deeper and look at how we can tune and configure it to our preferences.
+This is an optional section for those of you who want to dive deeper at Amazon Q CLI, looking at how you can tune and configure it to your preferences.
+Feel free to skip this section if you want.

 **Directory structure**

-You can use Amazon Q CLI anywhere as it will be installed in your path and should be available anywhere.
-When you start Amazon Q CLI, it will look at a global directory that is "~/.aws/amazonq".
-In addition to this global directory, the directory you are in when you start Amazon Q CLI is the project workspace directory.
-Amazon Q CLI will use this directory (".amazonq").
+You can launch Amazon Q CLI from a terminal window, the current directory is called the **"Project Workspace directory"**.
+It will look for specific configuration files in this directory, in the **.amazonq/"** directory, if it exists.

+In addition to this, the Amazon Q CLI **Global directory"** is always in the **"~/.aws/amazonq"** directory, where it also looks for specific configuration files.

 To summarise.

-* Global Amazon Q CLI directory - this is "~/.aws/amazonq" and is used by Amazon Q CLI to read in global configuration settings for context, profiles, and Model Context Protocol (MCP) settings - don't worry, we will look at what these are in a bit
+* Global Amazon Q CLI directory - this is **"~/.aws/amazonq"** and is used by Amazon Q CLI to read in global configuration settings for context, profiles, and Model Context Protocol (MCP) settings
-* Project Workspace directory - this is "./amazonq" and is used by Amazon Q CLI to read in project specific configuration files (for example context or MCP configuration)
+* Project Workspace directory - this is **".amazonq"** directory in the current directory where Amazon Q CLI was launched, and is used by Amazon Q CLI to read in project specific configuration files

 Don't worry too much at this stage though, you do not need to do anything yet.
 I am just providing you with this background info so you understand how you can tailor and configure Amazon Q CLI to provide the best output.
 We will see how later in this workshop.